 Brines and marinades are commonly used in the meat processing industry.
 Traditionally, brine consisted of water, salt, and sugar.
 Today, a multitude of dry ingredients can be incorporated including protein powders, flavoring agents, nitrites, antioxidants, phosphates, and hydro-colloids such as carrageenan.
 Brines serve multiple purposes including:

-- Aiding in the drawing out of proteins from the meat muscle to the surface - this allows the proteins to be more evenly distributed throughout the product during the grinding phase which improves structural integrity of the meat
+- Aiding in the drawing out of proteins from the meat muscle to the surface - allows the proteins to be more evenly distributed throughout the product during the grinding phase which improves the structural integrity of the meat

 - Increasing the volume and weight (or yield) of the product

 - Act as a preservative, flavoring, coloring, etc.